stevenlagoy/stevenlagoy/README.md

-# Hi there, I'm Steven ✨
+# Hi, I'm Steven ✨

 ## Software Engineer | CS Student

 ---

 ## 💡 About Me
 Hi!
 I am a Computer Science student with interests ranging from Soccer to Music to History.
-I've been interested in technology forever and have been coding for nearly 8 years now.
+I've been interested in technology forever and have been coding for nearly 9 years now.
 I've worked with robotics, simulations, web applications, and more.
 I love applying my Computer Science knowledge to my other interests and hobbies!
 Feel free to reach out to me through the links at the bottom of this bio. 😀

 ---